-In this example, vulnerabilities are grouped by severity and then by check name within each severity category.
+In the following example, vulnerabilities are grouped by severity and then by check name within each severity category.

-- 1 In the Navigation pane, click Vulnerabilities. - 2 Click the Edit Layout icon (at the top right of the Vulnerabilities list).

-3 On the Configure Columns dialog, click the Column Grouping tab.

-- 4 In the Available list, select Check Name and click >. - 5 Select Severity and click >.
+- 1 In the Navigation pane under Filtered Views, click Vulnerabilities. - 2 Click the Edit Layout icon 🔳 (at the top right of the Vulnerabilities list). - 3 On the Configure Columns dialog, click the Grouping tab. - 4 In the Available list, select Check Name and click >. - 5 Select Severity and click >.